valeriorichi/postgraduate-exercises/back_end_tech_tests/6. Higher Order Functions/challenge_6.4/instructions.md

 # 6.4 Every Once in A While

-I'm sure at some point in your Northcoders career, you have utilised the array method every.
+I'm sure at some point in your Northcoders career, you have utilised the array method `every`.

 It's quite useful when we need it.
-But this time we want to implement every in a new way...
-A way that will enable us to test whether the arguments of a function all pass the predicate function, regardless of data type we pass in
+But this time we want to implement `every` in a new way...
+A way that will enable us to test whether the arguments of a function all pass the predicate function, regardless of data type we pass in.

 ## Task:

-Implement the every higher order function to work for all data types we pass in
+Implement the `every` higher order function to work for all data types we pass in.

 e.g.